jrladd/networks/_build/html/_sources/assignments/descriptive.md

 Your analysis can focus on any combination of the topics we've discussed so far: centrality, density, strong & weak ties, triadic closure, homophily, communities, the small word, structural balance, etc. Choose the methods and approaches that best help you answer your question!

-Your analysis should include one or two network visualizations that help you make your point.
+Your analysis should include two or more network visualizations that help you make your point.
 These can be of the whole network or just one relevant part: give some thought to how best to use visualization to further your argument.
 You can create your visualizations in Python, or you can use a tool like Gephi and insert static images into the Markdown cells.
+You will probably need additional data visualizations (bar charts, scatter plots, etc.) as well.
 You might also find it helpful to break your analysis into sections using Markdown section headings.

 At the end of your report, you should offer a brief conclusion that summarizes your findings and offers a tentative answer to your question.
 Did you find what you expected to find?
 What did the evidence show?
 Are there other things you'd like to try in future studies?